ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added and embedded flash driver model in HAL.
+Added an implementation for STM32L4xx.
 - NEW: Modified AES GCM function signatures.
 - HAL: Added H753 to all H7 mcuconf.h files.
 - NEW: Added transactional updates to MFS.